hikogui/hikogui/README.md

 Example
 -------
-Here is some example code for an application with three radio buttons, who form a set by sharing a single `value` observable.
+Here is some example code for an application with three radio buttons, who form a set by sharing a single `value` observer.

 ```
 int hi_main(int argc, char *argv[])